wjzhengsh/keymgmt/keyprotect_about.md

   </tr>
   <tr>
     <td>Your development team has stringent policies, and you need a way to generate and rotate keys every 14 days.</td>
-    <td>With {{site.data.keyword.keymanagementserviceshort}}, you can rapidly generate keys from a hardware security module (HSM) to meet your on-going security needs.</td>
+    <td>With {{site.data.keyword.cloud_notm}}, you can rapidly generate keys from a hardware security module (HSM) to meet your on-going security needs.</td>
   </tr>
-  <caption style="caption-side:bottom;">Table 1.
-Variables needed to add keys through the {{site.data.keyword.keymanagementserviceshort}} API</caption>
 </table>

 ## How {{site.data.keyword.keymanagementserviceshort}} works
 {: #kp_how}

-{{site.data.keyword.keymanagementservicelong_notm}} helps you manage encryption keys throughout your organization by aligning with {{site.data.keyword.iamshort}} roles.
+{{site.data.keyword.keymanagementservicelong_notm}} helps you manage encryption keys throughout your organization by aligning with {{site.data.keyword.cloud_notm}} Identity and Access Management roles.

 An IT or security admin needs advanced permissions that an auditor might not.
-To simplify access, {{site.data.keyword.keymanagementserviceshort}} maps to {{site.data.keyword.iamshort}} roles so that each role has a different view of the service.
+To simplify access, {{site.data.keyword.keymanagementserviceshort}} maps to {{site.data.keyword.cloud_notm}} Identity and Access Management roles so that each role has a different view of the service.
 To help guide which view and level of access best suits your needs, see [Managing users and access](/docs/services/keymgmt/keyprotect_manage_access.html#roles).

-The following diagram shows how administrators, viewers and editors can interact with keys that are managed in the service.
+The following diagram shows how managers, readers, and writers can interact with keys that are managed in the service.

 <dl>
   <dt>Service integration</dt>
-    <dd>Admins for your {{site.data.keyword.cloud_notm}} space
+    <dd>Managers for your {{site.data.keyword.keymanagementserviceshort}} service instance
 manage the keys for the cryptography.</dd>
-  <dt>View</dt>
+  <dt>Audits</dt>
-    <dd>Viewers access a high-level view of keys and identify suspicious activities.</dd>
+    <dd>Readers access a high-level view of keys and identify suspicious activities.</dd>
   <dt>Apps</dt>
-    <dd>Editors manage the keys for the cryptography that they code into apps.</dd>
+    <dd>Writers manage the keys for the cryptography that they code into apps.</dd>
 </dl>

 ![The diagram shows the same components as described in the previous definition list.](images/keys-use-cases.png)